bzhangGo/zero/docs/multilingual_laln_lalt/README.md

 ### More Results

 We format our paper by only reporting average BLEU scores.
-For those interested in concrete results for each language pair, we provide more [detailed results](many-to-many.xlsx) for many-to-many translation.
+For those interested in concrete results for each language pair, we provide more [detailed results](many-to-many-full-results-per-language.md) for many-to-many translation.
+We also provide an [excel document](many-to-many.xlsx) for downloading.

 ### Citation